• Skip to primary navigation

 • Rinse the zucchini in cold water.

-• To prepare the zucchini, slice the top ⅓ of the zucchini lengthwise and a small slice on the button side so that they are stable when placed in the baking dish.
-Use a spoon or melon baller to remove the flesh from the zucchini leaving small “boats”.
+• To prepare the zucchini, slice the top ⅓ of the zucchini lengthwise and a small slice on the button side (for stability) in the baking dish.
+Use a spoon or melon baller to remove the flesh from the zucchini, leaving small “boats”.

-• Finely chop the Trinity and place it in a prep bowl.
+• Finely chop the Trinity and place it in a prep bowl; Finely chop the garlic and measure all the other ingredients.;

-• Add the garlic and continue to saute until aromatic, about 2 minutes,
+• Add the garlic; continue to saute until aromatic, about 2 minutes,

-• Increase the heat and add the chopped zucchini.
-Simmer for about 7 to 10 minutes or until the liquid begins to evaporate.
+• Increase the heat and add the chopped zucchini and a pinch of salt.
+Simmer for about 7 to 10 minutes or until the liquid is completely reduced.

-• After about 8 minutes, remove some of the excess rendered fat.
+• After about 8 minutes, remove some of the excess rendered fat with a spoon or turkey baster.

 • Add the Herb and Spice Blend and mix thoroughly.